School's Out (1992 film): Plot

 It is graduation time for the seniors at Degrassi High, and everyone is making plans for the summer and their future.
 Most are preparing for university or far-off travel.
 One who is not is Joey Jeremiah, who is preparing for another year in high school.
-His longtime girlfriend Caitlin Ryan has taken a number of extra classes and completed high school in three years and has graduated with Joey's former peers.
+His girlfriend Caitlin Ryan has taken extra classes and completed high school in three years and has graduated with Joey's former peers.

 Eager to hold on to her before she leaves for university to study journalism, Joey proposes to Caitlin at a graduation party hosted by Lucy Fernandez.
 Caitlin demurs, explaining that she is not ready for that kind of commitment.
 Joey storms out, only to run into classmate Tessa Campanelli fresh from an argument with her boyfriend Todd, and agrees to give her a ride home.

 Arriving at the Campanelli house, Tessa pulls Joey toward her for a kiss.
 The next day, on a break from the photo shop where she works, Tessa visits Joey next door at the drug store where he works and asks him on a date.
 Joey, though initially hesitant, accepts Tessa's offer, has a great time, and, as he tells Wheels the next day, gets to "third base."
 Tessa confides in her co-worker, Spike, the details of the relationship.
 Spike reminds her that Joey and Caitlin have a pattern of breaking up and reuniting.
 Tessa rejects Spike's argument, noting that Caitlin will be leaving for university in a matter of weeks anyway.
 With Caitlin working most evenings and weekends waiting tables at a cafe and Joey working days, they spend little time together and Joey starts seeing Tessa more frequently and they soon go all the way.
 As the summer goes on, Joey sees both Tessa and Caitlin with neither realizing he is dating them both.

 By the middle of August, Tessa discovers she is pregnant and decides to have an abortion.
 When she realises that Joey is still with Caitlin with no intention of breaking up with her, she dumps him.
 Joey and Caitlin finally have sex on his nineteenth birthday, approximately a week before Caitlin, Lucy, and Snake are all scheduled to depart for university.
 It is Caitlin's first time, though she is unaware that it is not Joey's.
 Unbeknownst to Joey, Caitlin has decided to attend a local university in order to remain close to him.